Your FICO Small Business Score is an Important Number

 The SBSS was actually launched all the way back in 1993.
 Since SBA started using it to evaluate all 7(a) loans under $350,000 in 2014, it has now become even more popular.
 SBA’s loan guaranty processing center has already been using the SBSS score for a number of years.
 And SBA also began using the minimum credit score control as part of the Small Loan Advantage Pilot in June of 2012.
 Lenders are already denying applicants due to low SBSS scores.

-The data is then run through the SBSS model and a score is generated.
-The score, reason codes, and all credit details are then returned.
+The SBSS then runs the data through the SBSS model and it generates a score.
+This returns the score, reason codes, and all credit details.

-As this score grows in popularity, it becomes even more essential that you know as much as possible about it, so you can control it and your business’s financial future.
-This score is also now the main score looked at by SBA to determine loan approval especially for their most popular 7(a) loans.
+As this score grows in popularity, it becomes even more essential that you know as much as possible about it.
+So you can control it and your business’s financial future.
+This score is also now the main score the SBA looks at to determine loan approval especially for their most popular 7(a) loans.

 Here are 5 things you should know about your FICO SBSS Score.